harsimranmaan/DBox/README.md

 ====

 Build:
 Modify the config.properties file for each project to set custom behaviour.
-SET debug-true to run the solution on the localmachine and for connections to locahost.
+SET debug=true to run the solution on the localmachine and for connections to locahost.

 At the root direcory use